 Leave it!
 Once your beard is coated and shaped, there’s nothing more to do.
 It should feel soft, not stiff.

 How often should you use beard balm?

 You can apply it every day.
-With the right beard balm made from gentle, organic ingredients and essential carrier oils, you can feel safe to use it daily with no fear of damaging your whiskers.
+With the right beard balm made from gentle ingredients and essential carrier oils, you can feel safe using it daily with no fear of damaging your whiskers.
 A good balm provides hydrating protection for your beard and face.

 Now that you know how to apply beard balm, you’re good to go, bro.
 With regular use, we think you’ll notice some great changes to your beard’s health, look and feel.
 You should also see improved skin issues beneath.